We told you last summer about the R22 phase out and with cooling season approaching, Jack Nelson Service Experts wanted to remind you of your choices.

 The cost of R22 is going up because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was manufactured before January 2010, you have a couple options:

 1) Purchase an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

 2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Jack Nelson Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Jack Nelson Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!